The link between these two diseases has been studied for years. Time and again there seems to show a strong correlation between them.

 Severe disease was found to be prevalent in around 60% of Diabetic patients as compared to 39% in non-diabetics.
-Diabetes also causes slower or poor wound healing, which makes periodontal disease treatment less predictable.
+Diabetes also causes slow or poor wound healing, which makes periodontal disease treatment less predictable.

 So now that we know how uncontrolled diabetes increases the risk for periodontal disease, let’s take a look at the reverse.
 Severe periodontal disease increases blood sugar levels and increases the time an individual spends with higher blood sugar.
 This effect on blood sugar also makes it more difficult to gain control and keep at a stable level.

 Also, working with your physician to keep your HbA1c below 7% is imperative to decreasing your risk of severe periodontal disease.
 Please remember as your dental professionals, we are here to help you in any way we can to take control of your oral & overall health!

-American Academy of Periodontology
+American Academy of Periodontology:

 J Pharm Bioallied Sci.
-2012 Aug; 4(Suppl 2): S280–S282.Diabetes & Periodontal Disease
+2012 Aug; 4(Suppl 2): S280–S282.Diabetes & Periodontal Disease:

 Diabetologia.
 2012 Jan; 55(1): 21–31.
-Periodontitis and diabetes: a two-way relationship
+Periodontitis and diabetes: a two-way relationship: